Mistborn: The Steel Ministry

-The Steel Ministry is the church and central government of the Final Empire, created by the Lord Ruler to manage his empire and church.
+The Steel Ministry is the church and central government of the Final Empire, created by the Lord Ruler to manage his empire and religion.
 While the Lord Ruler allowed the Noblemen to control most aspects of the empire, such as the production of resources, he used the Steel Ministry to control the Nobles.
 The Steel Ministry has two groups of people who are used to control different aspects of society; Steel Inquisitors and Obligators.
-All Obligators were formerly nobles, usually Allomancers and are trained in the arts of bureaucracy and the teachings of the Steel Ministry.
+All Obligators were formerly nobles, usually Allomancers, and are trained in the arts of bureaucracy and the teachings of the Steel Ministry.
 They are marked by tattoos which decorate their face and body; the more tattooed an Obligator is, the higher their rank.
 They serve as witnesses for every possible legal contract (e.g., business deals and marriages), which means that they are privy to all happenings among the nobles.
 This gave the Lord Ruler great control over the nobility, as any contract not witnessed by one of his Obligators, did not officially take place.

 The Steel Ministry is organized into four subsections, called "Cantons".